HelveteSYS/HelveteSYS/README.md

 we can be mean sometimes without meaning it, so i am infact sorry if we're rude w/o reason

+we are looking for friends so after an amount of time knowing you on pt we'll orobably add you on discord

 we're 18, if you're under 15 (15 is thin ice) dni please !

 we have an amount of disorders n stuff so heres those i guess : bpd, ocd, did, autism, possible schizophrenia